top of page

 Summary

 These studies show that—even under the most favorable conditions—forecast accuracy of better than 10% and 80% repeatability is unrealistic.
-While high accuracy is desirable, chasing this is not likely to be fruitful.
-You may achieve high accuracy in one forecast period, it will likely not be repeatable.
+The distributions of possible outcomes are way too wide for hyper-accurate forecasts to be practical.

 Given these inherent limitations, we suggest you think about how your forecasts can help you optimize sales.
-Read our blog on this: All forecasts are wrong.
-Some are useful.
+Read our blog on this: All forecasts are Wrong.
+Some are Useful.
+Or check out our webinar on why If Your Forecast is Right, Something is Wrong.

 Notes: